Are Tanning Salons Safe?

 A waiver that states the tanning risks should be presented to all new customers.
 They should also be informed of the symptoms they may experience that would require them to stop tanning.
 These symptoms include dizziness, weakness, or sickness.
 The document should lay out the medical conditions that are made worse by tanning such as lupus, diabetes, and herpes, and the medications that may have an adverse reaction to tanning.
 Customers should sign the waiver only if they understand the risks.

 Even if you inform your customers of every possible risk, you meet all of the required safety measures, and you regularly maintain your tanning beds, something could go wrong that’s out of your control.
 Unfortunately, these things happen, and your customers may use the mishap as an opportunity to take legal action against you.
 Being sued could cause you serious financial hardships or possibly the loss of your business.
 The best way to protect yourself from a damaging lawsuit is to insure your business.
-An insurance policy should be purchased as soon as you open or start your business.
+A tanning salon insurance policy should be purchased as soon as you open or start your business.

 One instance of something going wrong is the story of the man from Regina, Canada, who was trapped in a tanning bed that started on fire.
 He sued for physical injuries as well as emotional damages and claimed that the staff did nothing to help him.
 It is unlikely that one of your tanning beds would start on fire, but you should be prepared for anything.
 Some examples of ways things could go awry in a less extreme way would be faulty bulbs, broken acrylic, malfunctioning timers, or a stuck lock.

-In most instances, as long as your customers sign a comprehensive waiver that states they are aware of the risks of tanning, and you keep your guidelines and information updated, you should be protected in most instances.
+In most instances, as long as your customers sign a comprehensive waiver that states they are aware of the risks of tanning, and you keep your guidelines and information updated, your tanning company should be protected in most instances.
 However, things could unexpectedly go wrong, and in those cases, it is in your best interest to have an insurance policy to protect you from potentially devastating lawsuits.
 Check out Marine Agency’s policies today if you are in need of insurance coverage for your business.